Muhd-Mairaj/flask-react-project/README.md

 #### A word About the current state of the app
 If you tried to test the application, it would appear pretty basic.
 In its current stage, priority was given to:
 - Authentication and Security features,
-- Developing a good code structure to support easy expanding and incear
+- Developing a good code structure to promote easy expanding and incear

 ### Project Descrition